 At home, Tina and her husband tend to a small backyard garden along with their flock of three children and chickens.
 She is a firm believer in experiential learning and looks forward to sharing Grow It Green Morristown's message of healthy eating and environmental sustainability with the children of Morris County.

 New to the Morristown area, Emma joined Grow It Green Morristown as a volunteer to get to know people in the community and to make a difference while doing so.
 As a member of the staff, she now spends her time working in the office and at the three sites we manage.

 During the growing season, Emma manages the Early Street Community Garden and helps out at the Urban Farm.
-She also leads our Pop-up Farm Stand Initiative.
+She also led our Pop-up Farm Stand Initiative.
 Her hardworking attitude is invaluable to keeping things up and running at the farm.
 Emma is also a crucial part of organizing our many community events.
-Her background in marketing and her entrepreneurial spirit makes her a perfect fit to to the Grow It Green team!
+Her background in marketing and her entrepreneurial spirit makes her a perfect fit for the Grow It Green team!

 Ann Kent, Development Manager

 Ann is thrilled to have joined the team at Grow It Green Morristown.
 She has over 15 years of professional experience in corporate, legal, and non-profit marketing and communications work with a strong interest in local, healthy food, and the importance of our education program.
 As a volunteer, Ann helped to rebuild the Woodland School Garden and serves as the Co-Chair the Landscaping and Gardening Committee at Woodland.
 Last spring, she planted with each grade level at the school.